AngelT99/angelt99/README.md

 **C, Scheduling Algorithms, Memory Allocation Algorithms**

+## Puzzle-Solver

+#### Description:
+The puzzle is called Wires.
+It starts with an n by n grid of wire tiles: square tiles with wires pointing in zero, one, or two directions.
+To solve the puzzle, we need to rotate, or orient, the tiles so that every wire connects with a wire from an adjacent tile (and no wires point towards the edges of the grid).
+My project is to translate a puzzle instance into a propositional formula to solve the puzzle.

+#### Technologies used:
+**Haskell, Propositional Logic**

 <!--
 **AngelT99/angelt99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.